d1ddle/truenas-arr-suite/dummy-guide.md

 ##### This guide is written to be followed in order from top of the page to the bottom.
 Skipping past parts or following them out of order doesn't work and help won't be given to you.

 ##### This might be overwhelming at first.
-Don't panic, take a deep breath, grab a coffee and be prepared to read.
+Don't panic, take a deep breath, grab a cola and be prepared to read.
 I want to make this as painless as possible for you.
 It was a nightmare for me.
 It is REALLY useful though, tank you TNAS.
 Don't forget, you can always ask for help in the ServArr suite and TrueNAS discord servers, I'm sure they'd be happy to help provided the right information.

 ### A note on Piracy 🏴‍☠️
 i don't live in the united states. this is NOT a guide on how to steal things off the internet. this is a **software install guide**. dont break the law of the country u live in. youve been warned - the rest is on you. i do NOT condone piracy.